iterative/dvc.org/content/docs/command-reference/exp/run.md

 You can now use `dvc exp run` to begin the experiment.
 If the process gets interrupted (e.g. with `[Ctrl] C` or by an error), all the checkpoints so far will be preserved.
 When a run finishes normally, a final checkpoint will be added (if needed) to wrap up the experiment.
 Following uses of `dvc exp run` will continue from this point (using the latest cached versions of all outputs).

+To continue from a previous checkpoint (list them with `dvc exp show`), when running experiments in your workspace, you must first use `dvc exp apply` to apply the checkpoint from which you want to resume before using `dvc exp run`.
+When running experiments outside of your workspace via `--queue/--run-all` or `--temp`, you can use `--rev` to directly specify the checkpoint from which you want to resume.

-You can add a `--rev` to continue from a previous checkpoint instead (list them with `dvc exp show`).
-Or use `--reset` to start over (discards previous checkpoints and deletes `checkpoint` outputs, like the first `dvc exp run`) — useful for re-training ML models, for example.
+Alternatively, use `--reset` to start over (discards previous checkpoints and deletes `checkpoint` outputs, like the first `dvc exp run`) — useful for re-training ML models, for example.

 <details>